amugaba/Fairfax/js/amcharts/plugins/export/README.md

-overflow | true | Flag to overwrite the css attribute 'overflow' of the chart container to avoid cropping the menu on small container border | {} | An object of key/value pairs to define the overlaying border processData | | A function which can be used to change the dataProvider when exporting to CSV, XLSX, or JSON
+overflow | true | Flag to overwrite the css attribute 'overflow' of the chart container to avoid cropping the menu on small container border | {} | An object of key/value pairs to define the overlaying border processData | | A function which can be used to change the dataProvider when exporting to CSV, XLSX, or JSON pageOrigin | true | A flag to show / hide the origin of the generated PDF ( pdf export only ) forceRemoveImages | false | If true export removes all images

 ## Configuring export menu